KemGong/lite_serial_com/README.md

 - Make sure port is open before sending data
 - Loop send delay cannot be less than 10ms
 - Ensure write permissions for file saving

-### Method 3: Using Prebuilt `SerialDebugger.exe`

-The prebuilt executable is located in the `dist` folder and can be run directly as `SerialDebugger.exe`.

 ## Common Issues